precog/client-libraries/js/src/analytics/README.md

 user's mouse crosses a tile boundary a new `attention` event will be created.
 This can be useful for building heat-maps of user activity.

+* `attentionSelector`: `<identifier>` (`body` by default)

+Changes the scope of the "attention" area (see above).
+By default all the page is considered sensitive, to restrict the selection to a specific area just pass a selector like #containerid.

 * `attentionResolution`: `1`, `2`, ..., `10` (default), ...

 Customizes the number of grid cells used for attention tracking.
 Greater values